Written by Dave Robson on Monday August 17, 2020

 Essentially, there are two main pieces of advice we normally focus on when discussing ICA qualifications:

-The level of commitment in terms of study is commensurate with your existing knowledge ie: the less prior knowledge / experience you have, the more study time you will likely need to put in.
+If you feel able to make the financial and time commitments to the Advanced Certificate or Diploma, then you may be interested in going directly to one of these higher levels.
+It is important to remember, however, that the level of commitment in terms of study is commensurate with your existing knowledge i.e. the less prior knowledge/experience you have, the more study time you will likely need to put in.

 Good luck with your studies - we look forward to receiving your application.